MicrosoftDocs/windows-ai-docs/docs/apis/index.md

 ---
 title: Get started using AI-backed APIs in your Windows app
-description: Learn how to add the AI-backed APIs found in Windows Copilot Library to your Windows app. ms.author: mattwoj
+description: Learn how to add the AI-backed Windows Copilot Runtime APIs to your Windows app. ms.author: mattwoj
 author: mattwojo
-ms.date: 05/21/2024
+ms.date: 11/20/2024
 ms.topic: overview
-no-loc: [Windows Copilot Runtime, Windows Copilot Library, AI Toolkit, Studio Effects, Recall, Text Recognition, ONNX Runtime]
+no-loc: [Windows Copilot Runtime, APIs, AI Toolkit, Studio Effects, Recall, Text Recognition, ONNX Runtime]
 ---

 # Get started using AI-backed APIs in your Windows app

-**Windows Copilot Runtime** offers a variety of **AI-backed APIs** referred to as **Windows Copilot Library** that enable you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
-The models that power Windows Copilot Library are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.
+**Windows Copilot Runtime** offers a variety of **AI-backed APIs** that enable you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power Windows Copilot Runtime APIs are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.

-## Use local AI-backed APIs available in Windows Copilot Library
+## Use Windows Copilot Runtime APIs

-Windows Copilot Library includes these AI-backed APIs powered by models running locally, directly on the Windows device:
+Windows Copilot Runtime APIs include AI-backed APIs powered by models running locally, directly on the Windows device.
+Windows Copilot Runtime APIs are targeted for availability in the Windows App SDK 1.7 Experimental 2 release planned for January, 2025.
+Learn more about the [Windows App SDK](/windows/apps/windows-app-sdk/).

 - [**Phi Silica**](../apis/phi-silica.md): The Phi Silica API is available as a part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
 Similar to OpenAI's GPT Large Language Model (LLM) that powers ChatGPT, Phi is a Small Language Model (SLM) developed by Microsoft Research to perform language-processing tasks on a local device.
 Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a highly performant hardware-accelerated way directly on the device.